Application Process

-• We strongly encourage you to apply and complete the application process four to six weeks before the start of the desired semester.
+• You are strongly encouraged to apply and complete the application process at least four-to-six weeks before the start of your desired semester.

-• International applicants seeking a visa should submit all application materials three months prior to the start of the intended semester of study.
+• International applicants seeking a visa to study on campus should submit all application materials at least three months prior to the start of the intended semester of study.

 Sending Your Official Transcripts